datafordemocracy/publicpresidency/updates/GAupdates.md

+11/16/2017

+* Facebook Graph API (v2.1) has depreciated the function to scrape posts.
+I'm looking for a way around this.
+* Have started reading "Bad News or Mad News?
+Sentiment Scoring of Negativity, Fear, and Anger in News Content" to get an idea of how news content are delivered to people.

 11/01/2017

 * Scraped data from Left and Right politics related subbreddits and wrote a script to search for a query and check the